dollarshaveclub/es-check/README.md

   "files": "./dist/**/*.js"
 }
 ```
-⚠️ **NOTE:**: Using command line arguments while there is an `.escheckrc` file in the project directory will override the configuration values in `.escheckrc`.
+⚠️ **NOTE:** Using command line arguments while there is an `.escheckrc` file in the project directory will override the configuration values in `.escheckrc`.

 ## Debugging